-Rule 120.
+MAR 120.
 Ex Parte Communications

-- (A) Except as required for the disposition of ex parte matters authorized by law, the Adjudicator may not consult a person or party on any matter relevant to the merits of the adjudication, unless on notice and opportunity for all parties to participate.
-This provision does not, however, preclude the Adjudicator from consulting with adjudicatory employees such as law clerks. - (B) Except as required for the disposition of ex parte matters authorized by law, - (1) no interested person outside the agency may make or knowingly cause to be made to the [the Agency] or any employee who is or may reasonably be expected to be involved in the decisional process an ex parte communication relevant to the merits of the adjudication; - (2) no member of the body comprising [the Agency] or other employee who is or may reasonably be expected to be involved in the decisional process of the adjudication may make or knowingly cause to be made to any interested person outside the agency an ex parte communication relevant to the merits of the adjudication. - (C) [The Agency], the Adjudicator, or other employee who is or may reasonably be expected to be involved in the decisional process who receives, makes, or knowingly causes to be made a communication prohibited by this rule must place in the public administrative record: - (1) all such written communications; - (2) memoranda stating the substance of all such oral communications; and - (3) all written responses, and memoranda stating the substance of all oral responses, to the materials described in (1) and (2) above. - (D) Upon receipt of a communication knowingly made or knowingly caused to be made by a party in violation of this rule, [the Agency] or the Adjudicator may, to the extent consistent with the interests of justice, the policy of underlying statutes, and [the Agency's] rules and precedents, require the party to show cause why its claim or interest in the adjudication should not be dismissed, denied, disregarded, or otherwise adversely affected by reason of such violation. - (E) The prohibitions of this rule apply beginning [time designated by [the Agency]], but in no case do they begin to apply later than when an adjudication is noticed for hearing unless the person responsible for the communication has knowledge that it will be noticed, in which case the prohibitions apply upon her/his acquisition of such knowledge.
+- (A) Except as required for the disposition of ex parte matters authorized by law, the Adjudicator may not consult a person or party on any matter relevant to the merits of the adjudication, unless on notice and opportunity for all parties to participate. - (B) Except as required for the disposition of ex parte matters authorized by law - (1) no interested person outside the agency may make or knowingly cause to be made to the Adjudicator, [the Agency], or any employee who is or may reasonably be expected to be involved in the decisional process an ex parte communication relevant to the merits of the adjudication; - (2) no adjudicator, member of the body comprising [the Agency], or other employee who is or may reasonably be expected to be involved in the decisional process of the adjudication, may make or knowingly cause to be made to any interested person outside the agency an ex parte communication relevant to the merits of the adjudication. - (C) [The Agency], the Adjudicator, or other employee who is or may reasonably be expected to be involved in the decisional process who receives, makes, or knowingly causes to be made a communication prohibited by this rule must place in the public record of the adjudication: - (1) all such written communications: - (2) memoranda stating the substance of all such oral communications; and - (3) all written responses, and memoranda stating the substance of all oral responses, to the materials described in (1) and (2) above. - (D) Upon receipt of a communication knowingly made or knowingly caused to be made by a party in violation of this rule, [the Agency] or the Adjudicator may, to the extent consistent with the interests of justice, the policy of underlying statutes, and [the Agency's] rules and precedents, require the party to show cause why its claim or interest in the adjudication should not be dismissed, denied, disregarded, or otherwise adversely affected by reason of such violation. - (E) The prohibitions of this rule apply beginning [time designated by [the Agency]], but in no case do they begin to apply later than when an adjudication is noticed for hearing unless the person responsible for the communication has knowledge that it will be noticed, in which case the prohibitions apply upon her/his acquisition of such knowledge.

 - 1. This rule is similar to the APA's prohibition on ex parte communications.
 Subsection (A) is similar to, but broader than, 5 U.S.C. § 554(d)(1).
 Although the prohibition in 5 U.S.C. § 554(d)(1) extends only to "fact[s] in issue," this rule extends to all matters relevant to the merits of the adjudication.
-Subsections (B) through (E) are taken from 5 U.S.C. § 557(d)(1). - 2.
+Subsections (B) through (E) are taken from 5 U.S.C. § 557(d)(1).
+This provision does not preclude adjudicators from consulting with adjudicatory employees such as law clerks. - 2.
 Not all communication is prohibited.
-Inquiries about such matters as the status of the case, when it will be heard, and the like do not fall within this rule's proscriptions.
+Inquiries about such matters as the status of the case, when it will be heard, and the like do not fall within the proscriptions of this rule.